mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-gpt-j-6b-ref-pytorch.md

 This benchmark is automated by the MLCommons CM language and you should be able to submit official MLPerf v3.1 inference results for singlestream scenario in open division and edge category.

-It will require ~30GB of disk space and can take ~1 days to run on 1 system.
+It will require ~30GB of disk space and can take ~1 day to run on 1 system.